Polynomial bases: positivity and Schur multiplication: Bijections between quasi-key tableaux and semi-skyline fillings

 \section{Bijections between quasi-key tableaux and semi-skyline fillings}

 In this section we examine the relationship between semi-skyline fillings and quasi-key tableaux.
 Let $\ASSF$ denote the set of all $\ASSF(a)$ as $a$ ranges over weak compositions, and define $\qKT^{(1)}$ similarly.
-Let $\revSSYT$ denote the set of all reverse semistandard Young tableaux of all shapes, and call the set of entries in the $c$'th column of a tableau filling the $c$'th \emph{column set}.
+Let $\revSSYT$ denote the set of all reverse tableaux of all shapes, and call the set of entries in the $c$'th column of a tableau filling the $c$'th \emph{column set}.
 We begin by constructing a column-set (and thus weight) preserving bijection between $\ASSF$ and $\qKT^{(1)}$.
 We then use the combinatorics of the fundamental particle basis to restrict this to a bijection between $\HSSF=\{\destand(S): S\in \ASSF\}$ and a similarly-defined subset $\HqKT^{(1)}$ of $\qKT^{(1)}$.
 By using a different destandardization map, we restrict this bijection yet further to a bijection between a subset $\QSSF$ of $\HSSF$ and $\QqKT^{(1)}$, the set of quasi-Yamanouchi quasi-key tableaux whose first column entries are equal to their row index.
+Finally, we use a result of \cite{MPS18} to show these bijections preserve the underlying skyline diagram.